sts10/generated-wordlists/readme.markdown

 Other lists in this repo were made uniquely decodable by more established methods, namely removing all [prefix words](https://en.wikipedia.org/wiki/Prefix_code) or removing all suffix words.

-### The similar-words problem

-Some of these lists contains very similar words, such as "tabs" and "tab" and/or "suggested", "suggesting", and "suggestions".
-I don't think this affects entropy-per-word calculations.

-But I could see how it would be awkward to get two similar words in the same randomly generated passphrase.
-However, I _think_ the chances of this are pretty small.
-If we assumed a hypothetical 18,000 word list that was 9,000 words and their plurals, I think the odds of getting at least one "awkward double" in a 4-word passphrase is `1/9000 + 2/9000 + 3/9000 - 11/9000**2 + 6/9000**3`, which is a really small number.
-(Thanks to [bwbug](https://github.com/bwbug) for [checking my math](https://github.com/sts10/generated-wordlists/issues/1)!)

-I'll also note that this issue is similar to the risk of getting the same exact word in a passphrase, which we can't help without changing how we generate the passphrases in a way that lowers the entropy of the resulting passphrase.

 ## Tools and resources I used to generate these word lists

-- [Common Word List Maker](https://github.com/sts10/common_word_list_maker): Scrapes Google Books Ngram data to create a long word list
+- [Common Word List Maker](https://github.com/sts10/common_word_list_maker): Scrapes Google Books Ngram data to create a long word list of commonly used words
 - [Tidy](https://github.com/sts10/tidy): A command-line utility for editing word lists.
 Can also print notable attributes of word lists, such as those printed above.
 - [Homophones](https://github.com/sts10/homophones/tree/main/homophone-lists): A list of English homophones, and a method for producing more lists of English homophones
 - [This study of word frequencies on Wikipedia](https://github.com/IlyaSemenov/wikipedia-word-frequency/)